Coal in Australia: Exports

+Australian coal and coke quarterly exports ($Millions) between 1960-2020.

+Australia is a significant coking coal supplier to major steel-producing economies.

 In 2016, Australia was the biggest net exporter of coal, with 32% of global exports (389 Mt out of 1,213 Mt total).
 Australia exports the largest share of coal of any nation, at 54% of the total.
 In 2020, exports of coal accounted for 1% of national revenue, with a total value of A$55 billion.
 Australia is the world's leading exporter of coking coal.
 In 2021-2022, about 55% of its coal exports were thermal coal, with the remainder being metallurgical coal.
 The primary destinations for its coal exports are Asian countries, notably Japan, Korea, India, and Taiwan.
 Following import restrictions by the Chinese government in 2021, coal exports to China ceased, even though China had previously received 69% of Australia's exports in 2020.
 Currently, the main importers of Australia's metallurgical coal include India, Japan, the European Union, and Korea.